Post by: Angie Knowles, ECO Canada

 Duties can vary widely, but some of the typical work activities for Process Engineers include evaluating design proposals and implementation, preparing conceptual plans that define a project’s scope and required engineering input, creating analytical programs that monitor and support operations, and providing solutions to repair or improve operating and process equipment.

-In addition to obtaining at least a university undergraduate degree, Process Engineers must also be registered and licensed as a Professional Engineer with their provincial association.
+In addition to obtaining at least a university undergraduate degree, Process Engineers must also be registered and licensed as Professional Engineer with their provincial association.

 Key Strength for this Job: Being able to apply creative and solutions-oriented thinking in order to come up with designs and modifications for equipment that increase efficiency and reduce harmful environmental impacts.